Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Bilinear estimates and applications

-As we are working on a compact Riemannian manifold considering two different groups, we need to derive an analogue of \eqref{BiliBou} that fits in our context.
-Before entering to the details we introduce the following more general definition and list the known results in the literature.
+As we are working on a compact Zoll manifolds considering two different groups, we need to derive an analogue of \eqref{BiliBou} that fits in our context.
+Before entering to the details, we introduce the following more general definition and list the known results in the literature.

 \begin{defini} Let $P$, $Q$ be differential operators on $M$ of order $n$, $m$ respectively.
-We say that the associated semi-groups $e^{i t P}, e^{i t Q}$ satisfy a \textit{ bilinear estimate } of order $s_0 = s_0(M) \geq 0$ if, for any $u_0$ localized in a frequency $N_1$ and $v_0$ localized on a frequency $N_2$ one has that
+We say that the associated semi-groups $e^{i t P}, e^{i t Q}$ satisfy a \textit{ bilinear estimate } of order $s_0 := s_0(M) \geq 0$ if, for any $u_0$ localized in a frequency $N_1$ and $v_0$ localized on a frequency $N_2$ one has that

 where $I \subset \R$ is a finite interval. \end{defini}

 In what follows we list some works on the bilinear estimates \eqref{BiliMar} obtained in the context of compact Riemannian manifolds.

 With the above information in mind, as in the case of the single NLS equation, we plan to obtain the bilinear estimates for the (now mixed) semi-groups